 Cindy Church was brought up in Bible Hill, Nova Scotia and has spent most of her life in Western Canada, first in Edmonton, then Vancouver in Island, Turner Valley, south of Calgary and, most recently, Toronto.

-Cindy Church's career in music has seen her achieve many highlights, including her time as Ian Tyson's back-up singer, and as a member of The Great Western Orchestra.
+Cindy Church’s career in music has seen her achieve many highlights, including her time as the back-up singer of Ian Tyson (Monday 25 September 1933 – Thursday 29 December 2022), and as a member of The Great Western Orchestra.

-In 1993, Cindy Church saw the release of 'A Song for Brent' (Stony Plain Records, 1993), which was a special CD single released to help raise funds for 'The Song for Brent' Society.
+In 1993, Cindy Church saw the release of ‘A Song For Brent’ (Stony Plain Records, 1993), which was a special CD single, which was released to help raise funds for ‘The Song For Brent’ Society.

-On Tuesday 12 April 1994, Cindy Church saw the release of 'Love on The Range' (Stony Plain Records, 1994), which included five tracks which were released as singles on the Canadian RPM Chart:
+On Tuesday 12 April 1994, Cindy Church saw the release of ‘Love On The Range’ (Stony Plain Records, 1994), which was produced by Nathan Tinkham and Dave Hamilton, and included five tracks, which were released as singles on the Canadian RPM Country Tracks Chart:

-'The Road to Home' / this track was released as a single in 1992, but it did not chart
+‘The Road To Home’ (written by Cindy Church) / this track was released as a single in 1992, but it did not chart

-On Tuesday 20 June 1995, Cindy Church saw the release of 'Just a Little Rain' (Stony Plain Records, 1995), which included four tracks which were hit singles on the Canadian RPM Chart:
+On Tuesday 20 June 1995, Cindy Church saw the release of ‘Just A Little Rain’ (Stony Plain Records, 1995), which was produced by Nathan Tinkham and Cindy Church, and included four tracks, which were hit singles on the Canadian RPM Country Tracks Chart:

 ‘Never Got Over You’ (No.60, 1996)